-As of October 1, 2016, the Company had seven equity-based employee compensation plans (the "Employee Plans") and three director compensation plans (the "Director Plans") (collectively, the "Equity Plans").
+The Company has stockholder-approved equity-based employee compensation plans (the "Employee Plans") and director compensation plans (the "Director Plans") (collectively, the "Equity Plans").
 Under these Equity Plans, market-based share awards (collectively, "market-based restricted stock"), time-based share awards (collectively, "time-based restricted stock"), performance-based share awards (collectively, "performance-based restricted stock"), stock options, or common stock have been granted at 100% of the market price of the Company's common stock on the date of grant.
-As of October 1, 2016, the Company's one active plan, the 2009 Equity Plan, had 2.9 million shares of common stock available for grant to its employees and directors.
+As of September 30, 2017, 5.1 million shares of common stock are available for grant to its employees and directors under the 2017 Equity Plan, including previously registered shares that have been carried forward for issuance under the 2009 Equity Plan.

 - Market-based restricted stock entitles the employee to receive common shares of the Company on the award vesting date if market performance objectives which measure relative total shareholder return ("TSR") are attained.
 Relative TSR is calculated based upon the 90-calendar day average price of the Company's stock as compared to specific peer companies that comprise the GICS (45301020) Semiconductor Index.
 TSR is measured for the Company and each peer company over a performance period, which is generally three years.
 Vesting percentages range from 0% to 200% of awards granted.
 The provisions of the market-based restricted stock are reflected in the grant date fair value of the award; therefore, compensation expense is recognized regardless of whether the market condition is ultimately satisfied.
 Compensation expense is reversed if the award is forfeited prior to the vesting date. - In general, stock options and time-based restricted stock awarded to employees vest annually over a three-year period provided the employee remains employed by the Company.
-The Company follows the non-substantive vesting method for stock options and recognizes compensation expense immediately for awards granted to retirement-eligible employees, or over the period from the grant date to the date retirement eligibility is achieved.

-• In general, performance-based restricted stock ("PSU") entitles the employee to receive common shares of the Company on the three-year anniversary of the grant date (if employed by the Company) if return on invested capital and revenue growth targets set by the Management Development and Compensation Committee ("MDCC") of the Board of Directors on the date of grant are met.
+The Company follows the non-substantive vesting method for stock options and recognizes compensation expense immediately for awards granted to retirement-eligible employees, or over the period from the grant date to the date retirement eligibility is achieved. - In general, performance-based restricted stock ("PSU") entitles the employee to receive common shares of the Company on the three-year anniversary of the grant date (if employed by the Company) if return on invested capital and revenue growth targets set by the Management Development and Compensation Committee ("MDCC") of the Board of Directors on the date of grant are met.
 If return on invested capital and revenue growth targets are not met, performance-based restricted stock does not vest.
 Certain PSUs vest based on achievement of strategic goals over a certain time period or periods set by the MDCC.
 If the strategic goals are not achieved, the PSUs do not vest.

-Equity-based compensation expense recognized in the Consolidated Statements of Operations for fiscal 2016, 2015, and 2014 was based upon awards ultimately expected to vest.
+Equity-based compensation expense recognized in the Consolidated Statements of Operations for fiscal 2017, 2016, and 2015 was based upon awards ultimately expected to vest.
 In accordance with ASC No. 718, Stock Based Compensation, forfeitures have been estimated at the time of grant and were based upon historical experience.
 The Company reviews the forfeiture rates periodically and makes adjustments as necessary.

-The following table reflects total equity-based compensation expense, which includes restricted stock, stock options and common stock, included in the Consolidated Statements of Operations for fiscal 2016, 2015, and 2014:
+The following table reflects total equity-based compensation expense, which includes restricted stock, stock options and common stock, included in the Consolidated Statements of Operations for fiscal 2017, 2016, and 2015:

 Fiscal

-(in thousands) 2016 2015 2014
+(in thousands) 2017 2016 2015

-Cost of sales \$ 421 \$ 393 \$ 344
+Cost of sales \$ 463 \$ 421 \$ 393

-Selling, general and administrative (1) 3,244 9,127 8,906
+Selling, general and administrative (1) 9,015 3,244 9,127

-Research and development 2,065 2,469 2,086
+Research and development 2,244 2,065 2,469

-Total equity-based compensation expense \$ 5,730 \$ 11,989 \$ 11,336
+Total equity-based compensation expense \$ 11,722 \$ 5,730 \$ 11,989